-The centre of the My Vital Metrics arsenal is the DEXA.
-The gold Standard in Body Composition Analysis, Body fat measurement, and Bone Density
+The foundation of health and fitness testing at My Vital Metrics is the DEXA Scan: the gold standard test for Body Composition Analysis, Body Fat Measurement, and Bone Density Analysis.

-The centre of the My Vital Metrics arsenal is the DEXA Scan.
-The Gold Standard in Body Composition Analysis and Body Fat Measurement and Bone Density
+The DEXA Scan is the foundation of our testing services at My Vital Metrics offering the gold standard in Body Composition Analysis, Body Fat Measurement, and Bone Density

 What is DEXA Scanning?